Change has come to your waste collection program

-Beginning February 1, 2021, the new waste, recycling and organics collection program will begin in the Municipality of North Grenville.
+Beginning February 1, 2021, the new waste, recycling and organics collection program began in the Municipality of North Grenville.
 The enhanced program includes separated organics collection (Green bin), as well as seasonal curbside pick-up of leaf and yard waste and large and bulky items.
 Solid waste (garbage) collection will be bi-weekly (every other week).
 Recycling remains the same.

 Emterra Environmental, the waste management contractor, is responsible for all aspects of North Grenville’s curbside program, including waste, recycling, and organics.
 If you have any questions or concerns regarding collection or missed collection, please contact Emterra Environmental directly at: 1-855-532-7555.